Home » Course » Entree » Soba Miso Soup + Roasted Vegetables

 • Don’t boil miso soup.
 Boiling miso soup will kill the beneficial probiotics that are so good for you!
 It’s best to gently warm the liquids and add the miso paste towards the end of cooking.
 This ensures the integrity (health benefits) of the miso paste is at its highest.

 • Change up the veggies.
 Feel free to use your own mix of vegetables.
-Omit the brussels sprouts if you don’t care for them.
-And when in season, try adding butternut or kabocha squash.
-I’ve used butternut squash in place of sweet potato and it was delicious!
+Omit the Brussels sprouts if you don’t care for them.
+When in season, try adding butternut or kabocha squash.
+I’ve used butternut squash in place of sweet potato, and it was delicious!

 • Add more protein.
-Add a serving of cubed organic tofu (firm or extra firm) for additional protein.
+For additional protein, add a serving of cubed organic tofu (firm or extra firm).

 top down view of bowl with serving of soba miso soup with vegetables and items surrounding.